Aykut-Avci/online-retail-customer-segmentation-analysis/README.md

 ## Project Overview

-In this project we aim to segment customers based on their purchasing behavior using the "Online Retail II" dataset.
-By performing RFM (Recency, Frequency, Monetary) analysis, we can:
+In this project we segment customers based on their purchasing behavior using the "Online Retail II" dataset.
+By performing RFM (Recency, Frequency, Monetary) analysis, we aim to:

 - Identify High-Value Customers
 - Increase Customer Retention